Saints celebrated on the 15th of June

 TRANSFER OF THE RELICS

-The church of St Vitus on the Esquiline Hill in Rome dates from the eighth century.
-In 775 his relics found a home at St Denis (now in Paris) until translated in 836 to Corvey in Saxony.
+The church of Saint Vitus on the Esquiline Hill in Rome dates from the eighth century.
+In 775 his relics found a home at Saint Denis (now in Paris) until translated in 836 to Corvey in Saxony.
 Subsequently his cult became popular throughout Germany.
 In the early 10th century King Wenceslas obtained one of Vitus’s arms from the Emperor Henry I, and dedicated to the saint the cathedral he was building in Prague.

 THE BLACK DEATH